davidji99/terraform-provider-rollbar/website/docs/r/pagerduty_integration.html.markdown

 # rollbar\_pagerduty\_integration

-This resource is used manage Rollbar's integration with PagerDuty.
+This resource is used to manage Rollbar's integration with PagerDuty.
 You must supply a `project_access_token` with write permissions in other to manage this resource.

 ~> NOTE: Due to API limitations, it is not possible to delete/remove the integration via the API.